Monereum/Monereum/monereum-examples/examples/7nodes/README.md

 # 7nodes
 ## Set Up
-Start the 7nodes sample network by following the instructions in [the quorum-examples README](../../README.md).
+Start the 7nodes sample network by following the instructions in [the monereum-examples README](../../README.md).

 ## Demonstrating Privacy
 The 7nodes example comes with some simple contracts to demonstrate the privacy features of Quorum.
 In this demo we will: